 Joint Programming on Neurodegenerative Diseases (JPND)

-Funded by Horizon 2020 and EU member states, JPND is an innovative collaborative research initiative established to ackle neurodegeneratrive diseases.
-DDRC has taken part in three JPND-funded research consortia on biomarkers in Alzheimer’s and Parkinson’s diseases (BIOMARKAPD) on the definition of outcome measures in dementia and on the harmonisation of assessment methods.
-Two peer-review articles on international recommendations on the use of CSF AD biomarkers were published as a result of this research initiative in 2017.
+Funded by Horizon 2020 and EU member states, JPND is an innovative collaborative research initiative established to tackle neurodegenerative diseases.
+DDRC has taken part in three JPND-funded research consortia on biomarkers in AD and Parkinson’s disease (BIOMARKAPD), on the definition of outcome measures in dementia and on the harmonisation of assessment methods.